QIICR/QuantitativeReporting/docs/tutorial.md

 ### Load DICOM sample dataset

 ### Create segmentation

 ### Save into DICOM file format

 ## Load a DICOM Structured Report

+This section will show you how to load a DICOM Structured Report from the Slicer DICOM database and how to load and display the results with Quantitative Reporting.